Monster movie: Spielberg era (1975–1998)

+Modern era (1998–present)

 Traditional monster movies re-emerged to a wider audience during the late 1990s.
 An American remake of Godzilla was made in 1998.
-The Godzilla featured in that film was considerably different from the original and many Godzilla fans disliked it, but it was a box office success.
+The Godzilla featured in that film was considerably different from the original and many Godzilla fans disliked it.
 In 2002, a French monster film Brotherhood of the Wolf (2001) became the second-highest-grossing French-language film in the United States in the last two decades.
 In 2004, Godzilla was temporarily retired following Godzilla: Final Wars.
-Director Peter Jackson, inspired by the original King Kong and Ray Harryhausen films, remade King Kong in 2005, which was both a critical and commercial success.
+Filmmaker Peter Jackson, inspired by the original King Kong and Ray Harryhausen films, remade King Kong in 2005, to critical and commercial success.
 In 2006, a South Korean monster film, The Host, involved more political overtones than most of its genre.

 The 2008 monster movie, Cloverfield, a story in the vein of classic monster movies, focuses entirely on the perspective and reactions of the human cast and is regarded by some as a look at terrorism and the September 11 attacks metaphorically.
 The following year The Water Horse: Legend of the Deep (2007) was released, in which the legendary Loch Ness Monster is portrayed as a playful creature menaced by overly aggressive humans.
 The British Independent Film Award-winning film Monsters, in a manner similar to Cloverfield, presented the story of a monster epidemic from the perspective of the humans affected by it.
 Although not entirely focused on monsters, blockbusters such as The Avengers and Prometheus included scenes that featured monsters posing threats to the protagonists.